SouthernMethodistUniversity/coding/sections/cloud-vs-local.md

 Singularity and Docker are popular toolsets used to create and manage containers on Linux.
 For security reasons, Docker is not usually allowed on HPC systems and this includes M2.
 M2 does have Singularity, which is largely compatible with Docker containers.

 [Explanation from: Creating Portable Environments with Singularity and Docker.](https://github.com/SouthernMethodistUniversity/singularity_docker)

-We will be using Docker containers in the next workshop.

 ### Additional discussion:
 What is elided in the process of computational work when using the HPC/HPRC?
 (We will return to this question in the Data session as well.)